orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     mistake, a poor quality edit that is unverified working, or copy and pasted an old ebuild template that hasn't been thoroughly updated or partially updated.
-The upstream developer lists the last tested working version which the package will revert back to.
+The upstream developer lists the last tested working version(s) which the package will revert back to.

     - Do not eager bump the Python version unless an app package needs it.
     - If eager bumped leave the reason:  Needed for `<package name>`